KleinerHacker/unity-game-tooling/README.md

 Scope: org.pcsoft

 # usage

-### Cameras
 * `FlyingPanningZoomCameraController` is a camera made for simulation views.
 Use it always with `CameraBorder` to setup scrolling borders.

-### Preview / Hover System
-* `PreviewSystem` to show a pre defines preview on pointer.
-See `Raycaster` and `Preview System` in project settings
-* Inherite from `HoverSystem` to create a simple pointer based over mechanism.
-System is created automatically on games startup.